Point system (driving): Description

-In jurisdictions which use a point system, the police or licensing authorities maintain a record of the demerit points accumulated by each driver.
-Traffic offenses, such as speeding or disobeying traffic signals, are each assigned a certain number of points, and when a driver is determined to be guilty of a particular offence, the corresponding number of points are added to the driver's total.
-When the driver's total exceeds the prescribed threshold, the driver may face additional penalties, be required to attend safety classes or driver training, be subject to re-examination, or lose his/her driving privileges.
+In jurisdictions that employ a point system, the police or licensing authorities maintain records of the demerit points accumulated by each driver.
+Traffic offences, such as speeding or disobeying traffic signals, are assigned a specific number of points.
+When a driver is found guilty of an offence, the corresponding points are added to their driving record.
+Once a driver's total exceeds the prescribed threshold, they may face additional penalties, be required to attend safety or driver-training courses, undergo re-examination, or have their driving privileges suspended or revoked.